joseph-flinn/site/frontend/posts/consuming-books.md

 The question of consumption is really up to the reader and the goal of reading the text.
 If information retention is the goal, then consuming may be a good approach.
 However, I do not consume every book that I read.
-I rarely take notes in a works of fiction, as I still read those to get lost in the story.
+I rarely take notes in works of fiction, as I still read those to get lost in the story.

 As a writer and as a graduate student, I highly value attributing ideas to their original sources